tabrez96/barcode-xpress/README.md

 ## How It Works

-The application uses AppleScript to simulate keyboard input to whatever application is currently in focus on your Mac.
+The application uses the pynput library to simulate keyboard input to whatever application is currently in focus on your system.
 When you click "Scan", the barcode is sent as keystrokes to the active application, followed by a return key press.

+## Requirements

+- Python 3.8+
+- pynput library (for cross-platform keyboard control)
+- FastAPI and related packages

 ## License